zugvoegel/zugvoegel.github.io/README.md

 quotes in the party position text have to be escaped. e.g. `"spd": ["green", "die SPD will \\'sichere Häfen\\' für alle"] `
 `\\'` changes to `\'` when reading the json
 `\'` escapes the quote in the javascript

+# Testing Locally
+* Clone this repo
+* run a local http server to, e.g. `python3 -m http.server` in the repo folder  (just opening the .html file in a browser will give a CORS error)
+* in chrome/safari open `localhost:8000/appLocal.html` or whatever port you see in the server
+* make sure the .json filename `let json_file_path ="data_2025.json"+"?"+Date.now();` in `appLocal.html` is correct

+* to check the json you can use e.g. VS Code locally, or https://jsonlint.com/